-Originally called Gravel Hill, Bryn Tanat Hall belonged to the Aber Tanat estate which was part of the Godolphin lands on the border of Powys and Shropshire.
+Originally called Gravel Hill, Bryn Tanat Hall was the seat for the Bryn Tanat estate which was part of the Godolphin lands on the border of Powys and Shropshire.

 Mary Godolphin who had married William Owen of Brogyntyn had two sons Francis and Robert and when Francis died untimely Robert expressed his delight by dancing on his grave and proclaiming himself heir of the Godolphins.

 This so enraged his uncle Francis Godolphin that he disinherited him and left the Aber Tanat estate to Lord Francis Osborne, second son of the Duke of Leeds.